suffolklibraries/lgc/content/collections/events/monthly-walk-21-03.md

     content:
       -
         type: text
-        text: 'Each month is a different focus allowing you to learn new things and experience the seasonal change.'
-  -
+        text: 'You do not need to be a bird expert to enjoy this walk, we welcome beginners to experts. ' -
     type: paragraph
     attrs: